Sale joins Koufax as only pitchers with 3 immaculate innings

 Sale was making his third start for Boston since returning from Tommy John surgery that also sidelined him for the entire 2020 season.

 He struck out Nick Gordon, Andrelton Simmons and Rob Refsnyder on three pitches each.
-Refsnyder was fooled by a low slider and failed to check his swing on the final pitch.
+Refsnyder was fooled badly by a slider in the dirt on the final pitch of the inning.

 Sale’s other immaculate innings came less than a month apart in 2019 when he did it against Baltimore on May 8 and Kansas City on June 5.